AMD Ryzen 9 9950X vs Intel Core i9-14900K

 Who should buy each?

-Choose the AMD Ryzen 9 9950X if: you need maximum multi-core performance for video editing, you work with AI applications that benefit from AVX-512, or you're building a workstation.
+Choose the AMD Ryzen 9 9950X if: you need superior multi-core performance for tasks like video editing, you work with heavy AI workloads, or you prefer a robust platform with long-term upgrade potential.

-Choose the Intel Core i9-14900K if: you want the fastest CPU for gaming, need excellent mixed-use performance, or prefer a CPU that supports DDR4 for cost savings.
+Choose the Intel Core i9-14900K if: you want the fastest gaming performance available, you need a CPU that excels in mixed workloads, or you're looking for a more flexible memory option that supports both DDR4 and DDR5.

 Conclusion